Skip to main content

 Why are my ears congested?

 The most common causes of ETD include bacterial infections of the ear and sinuses that can cause inflammation and mucus buildup in the eustachian tubes.
-Other symptoms can accompany ear congestion, such as a feeling of pressure in the ears, ear pain, and nasal congestion.
+Other symptoms can accompany ear congestion, such as ear pressure, earache, and stuffy nose.

 Many cases of ETD are mild and temporary.
 For example, if you’ve ever traveled in an airplane, you may have experienced certain ETD symptoms like ear discomfort or a feeling of pressure in the ears.
 However, some cases of ETD can be more serious, requiring over-the-counter (OTC) medications or even prescription drugs.
-Congestion caused by sinusitis or allergies can easily be treated with OTC decongestants.
+Congestion caused by sinusitis or allergies can often be treated with OTC decongestants.

 Common decongestants